Welcome to Directed Self-Placement at Appalachian!

 Making Your Placement Decision

 The decision regarding which class students choose to begin their study of writing at Appalachian is up to them.
-In making this academic choice, students should consider the above course information, materials provided during orientation, and discussions with their advisors.
+In making this academic choice, students should consider the above course information and discussions with their advisors.
 More than anything, though, students should reflect on and evaluate honestly their own writing abilities and confidence in their readiness for the rigors of college writing.
-Additionally, the DSP self-inventory that students complete during orientation should also influence this academic decision, as it produces tentative recommendations for which course might best serve them.
+Additionally, the DSP self-inventory could also influence this academic decision, as it produces tentative recommendations for which course might best serve them.
 The final decision, though, remains each student's.

 If a student is still uncertain about which choice is best for them, please consider contacting the director of DSP, Ben Good, in addition to discussing this choice during advising sessions.